kubevela/kubevela.github.io/docs/reference/ui-schema.md

   disabled: bool          Disable this field.
   style:
     colSpan: int          Defines the number of grids for the form, with 24 representing 100% width.
+  conditions:             Control whether fields are enabled or disabled by certain conditions.
+    - jsonKey: string     Specifies the path of the field, support the peer and subordinate fields.
+      op: == | != | in
+      value: any          Specifies the expected value.
+      action: enable|disable
   validate:               The value validate rule, It must be defined as a whole.
     defaultValue: any     The default values.
     required: bool